top of page

 While an initiative for using social media groups to increase communication with residents is often based on good intentions (and such groups can offer several benefits), they also come with their own set of challenges.

-In this blog post, we will explore the pros and cons of online resident groups, and provide 10 essential tips for directors and property managers to consider when dealing with these groups.
+In this blog post, we will explore the pros and cons of online resident groups, and provide 10 essential tips for directors and condo property management to consider when dealing with these groups.
 Finally, we’ll explore the question of whether condo leadership should embrace social media and consider starting such groups themselves.

 Navigating Online Resident Groups in the Condominium Industry